Jaycee2023/Enhancing-Social-Media-Analysis/README.md

 ➢ First Response Time: The date of the first response to a negative post.
 ➢ Resolution Status: A boolean indicating whether the crisis was resolved.
 ➢ NPS Response: The Net Promoter Score (NPS) response associated with the post.

+# Tools
+SQL: will be used to efficiently query, analyze, and manage the underlying dataset, enabling us gain insights and make data-driven decisions quickly and effectively.

+Power BI :will be used to visually analyze and interpret the dataset, enabling us to create interactive dashboards and reports that provide meaningful insights and support data-driven decision-making efficiently.